mjasyal-z/azure-docs/articles/active-directory/saas-apps/zscaler-internet-access-administrator-tutorial.md

     ![Zscaler Internet Access Administrator Domain and URLs single sign-on information](common/idp-intiated.png)

     a.
-In the **Identifier** text box, type a URL as per your requirement:
+In the **Identifier** text box, type a URL as per your Zscaler cloud name:
 	| |
 	|--|
 	| `https://admin.zscaler.net` |